mhaugrud/msumcspy/_sources/Strings/StringMethods.rst

 The parameters are inserted into the braces in order.

-If you used the data suggested, this result is not satisfying.
-Prices should appear with exactly two places beyond the decimal point, but that is not the default way to display floats.
+If you used the suggested inputs, the result is $2.5 discounted by 7% is $2.3249999999999997.
+While this is correct, it is not very satisfying.
+We would like the prices to appear with exactly two places to the right of the decimal point.
+But that is not the default way to display floats.

-Format strings can give further information inside the braces showing how to specially format data.
+However, format strings can give further information inside the braces showing how to specially format data.
 In particular floats can be shown with a specific number of decimal places.
-For two decimal places, put ``:.2f`` inside the braces for the monetary values:

-.. activecode:: stx4

-    origPrice = float(input('Enter the original price: $'))
-    discount = float(input('Enter discount percentage: '))
-    newPrice = (1 - discount/100)*origPrice
-    calculation = '${:.2f} discounted by {}% is ${:.2f}.'.format(origPrice, discount, newPrice)
-    print(calculation)
+.. admonition:: Correct the program ...

+   Type ``:.2f`` inside the first and last set of braces (for the monetary values).
+The output with the suggested inputs is$2.50 discounted by 7% is $2.32.
+Try running with different inputs.

 The 2 in the format modifier can be replaced by another integer to round to that specified number of digits.

-.. mchoice:: mc8n1
+.. mchoice:: mc8o
    :answer_a: Nothing - it causes an error
    :answer_b: sum of {} and {} is {}; product: {}.
 2 6 8 12
    :answer_c: sum of 2 and 6 is 8; product: 12.